rajataghi/DataStructuresInJava/README.md

 * Singly Linked List
   * Standard singly linked list: push/pop front, insert(i), remove(i), reverse, removeValue
   * Queue implementation using a singly linked list with a tail pointer.

+* Binary Search (not really a data structure, but its okay I guess)
+  * Both iterative and recursive